katcipis/sophia/notes/hackers-heroes.md

 predictable and behaved like artists.

-In the end a company named Eletronic Arts started and got a lot of Sierra Online talent promising the same freedom that Sierra one had.
+In the end a company named Eletronic Arts started and got a lot of Sierra Online talent promising the same freedom that Sierra once had.
 Both companies exists today yet, none of them retain the hacker spirit, and none of them are innovative and brilliant, although both still makes a profit.